xiaoronglv/docs/v19.2/performance-benchmarking.md

 ## Hardware

 CockroachDB works well on commodity hardware.
 We are cloud-native and built to be cloud-agnostic.
-You can use CockroachDB with AWS, GCP, Azure, Digital Ocean, Rackspace, etc. You can also use CockroachDB with private datacenters and we have many customers that even mix public and private clouds!
+You can use CockroachDB with AWS, GCP, Azure, Digital Ocean, Rackspace, or any other provider.
+You can also use CockroachDB with private on-premise datacenters and we have many customers that even mix public and private clouds!

 CockroachDB creates a yearly cloud report focused on the performance of hardware.
 In November 2019, we will provide metrics on AWS, GCP, and Azure.
-In the meantime, you can read the 2018 Cloud Report that focuses on AWS and GCP.
+In the meantime, you can read the [2018 Cloud Report](https://www.cockroachlabs.com/blog/2018_cloud_report/) that focuses on AWS and GCP.

 ## Workload Specific Performance

 This document is about CockroachDB’s performance on benchmarks.
-For information about how to tune query performance, design your topology pattern, or otherwise improve performance on your workload, please consult our broader documentation.
+For information about how to tune query performance, design your topology pattern, or otherwise improve performance on your workload, please consult our broader documentation on [SQL Performance Best Practices](performance-best-practices-overview.md), [Performance Tuning](performance-tuning.html), or for guidance on deployment and data location techniques to minimize network latency, see our [Topology Patterns Guide](topology-patterns.html).

 ## Known Limitations

 CockroachDB has no theoretical limitations to scaling, throughput, latency, or concurrency other than the speed of light.
-Practically, we will be improving botltenecks and addressing challenges over the next several releases.
+Practically, we will be improving bottlenecks and addressing challenges over the next several releases.
 In the meantime, we want you to be aware of the following known limitations.

 - CockroachDB is not yet suitable for heavy analytics / OLAP.
 - CockroachDB has not yet been tested beyond 512 nodes
 - While CockroachDB supports SERIAL and sequential keys they can create hotspots within CockroachDB.
 We recommend using UUIDs or other methods to avoid writing to sequential keys
-- CockroachDB is optimized for for good performance with rotational disk drives when using the durable memory storage engine.
+- CockroachDB is optimized for good performance with rotational disk drives when using the durable memory storage engine.
 It is not recommended that you run with rotational HDDs when using the ssd storage engine.